LIVE THE MUSIC!

 David Braid, piano-composer; Mark Fewer, violin; Anne Manson, conductor

-After stays in Hollywood, Armenia, and everywhere between, “Canada’s true renaissance man” (Ottawa Sun) Braid arrives triumphantly to MCO’s stages with rock-star composers Reich, Lizée, Montgomery, and Dessner.
+After stays in Hollywood, Armenia, and everywhere between, “Canada’s true renaissance man” (Ottawa Sun) Braid arrives triumphantly to MCO’s stages with rock-star composers Reich, Lizée, Montghomery, and Dessner.

 5 / LULLABY OF THE SNOW